close

 What BPIC Offers:

-In exchange for participants’ commitment to providing pro-bono therapy to a current or former foster youth through A Home Within, BPIC offers:
+In exchange for participants’ commitment to providing long-term, pro bono therapy to a current or former foster youth through A Home Within, BPIC provides:

 • Continuing education credits